AshuApurva14/Apurva14A/README.md

 </div>

-<h3 align="center">I'm a Site Reliability Enginee.
+<h3 align="center">I'm a Site Reliability Engineer.
 Professionally making an application reliable 24*7 for my clients and organisation.Also, love to play around with commands.</h3>

 <img align="right" alt="coding" width="400" src="https://github.com/Apurva14A/Apurva14A/blob/a4657e08bd119946d95b00d3116e1806a7094bc8/sre.png">